Steven-Maurice/esilv_api_project/README.md

 GET /article/<id>
 ```

-Returns the details of an article
+Fetches the details of a paper and returns it.

 | Parameter | Type | Description |
 | :--- | :--- | :--- |